Understanding Breast Cancer -- Diagnosis & Treatment

 The standard surgery for breast cancer was once modified radical mastectomy -- removal of the entire breast and lymph nodes in the breast and under the arm.
 For many women whose breast cancer is detected early and is still localized, lumpectomy -- removal of the cancerous lump and testing key lymph nodes -- is now the preferred treatment.
 Followed by appropriate radiation therapy, chemotherapy, and hormone therapy, lumpectomy has proven as effective as mastectomy for early breast cancer and is much less disfiguring.

 For breast cancer that has metastasized and for breast cancer that has come back, radiation therapy and chemotherapy are the main treatments.
 Hormone therapy may also be beneficial for cancers that are hormone-responsive.
-In addition, biologic modifiers such as trastuzumab (Herceptin) may be useful in helping patients whose cancer carries the her-2-neu oncogene.
+In addition, biologic modifiers such as trastuzumab (Herceptin) may be useful in helping patients whose cancer has an excess of a particular protein called HER2 that causes the cells to divide and grow more agressively.
 Surgery may still be an option depending upon the site of recurrence and the extent of other sites of disease.

 Chemotherapy for Breast Cancer

-When breast cancer is limited to the breast or lymph nodes, adjuvant chemotherapy and/or endocrine therapy may be given after a lumpectomy or mastectomy.
+When breast cancer is limited to the breast or lymph nodes, adjuvant chemotherapy may be given after a lumpectomy or mastectomy.
 This is done to help reduce the chance of breast cancer coming back.

 If the breast tumor is large, chemotherapy or endocrine therapy may be given before surgery to shrink the tumor so it can be removed more easily, or a lumpectomy can be performed instead of a mastectomy.